Warm Green Breakfast Bowl

 1/2 ripe avocado

-- In a separate pot place the eggs in water till just covered. bring to the boil and set the timer for 3 minutes.
-Remove from the water and run under a cool tap, peel and set the eggs aside.
+2: Put the egg in a small saucepan and just cover with water.
+Bring to the boil and set the timer for 3 minutes.
+Remove from the water and run under a cool tap, then peel and set aside.

-- Arrange your bowl, green mix on the bottom egg and halloumi, I serve mine with a wedge of lemon and avocado on the side.
+5: Arrange the haloumi and egg over the quinoa and kale mixture and serve with a wedge of lemon and some avocado on the side.